 Free-ness Quotient: Relatively new, expect more services to follow

 Techie Money Saving Tip: Many phone plans today include free incoming calls.
-If you make a large amount of long distance calls to a single location, consider using a call-back service that can save you airtime and long distance charges.
+If you make a large number of long-distance calls to a single location, consider using a call-back service that can save you airtime and long-distance charges.

-2014 Update: GOOGE411 is no longer.
-But in its place, a slew of replacements have popped up to offer free long distance calling.
-Now, since data is generally the carrier’s cash cow, long distance in-country is usually included in packages.
+Update: GOOGE411 is no longer.
+But in its place, a slew of replacements have popped up to offer free long-distance calling.
+Now, since data is generally your carrier’s cash cow, long-distance in-country is usually included in packages.
 You don’t mind using VOIP, calls can be made inside of Google’s Hangouts app, or from one of the many chat tools point to point (as long as the destination runs the same free tool).
-If you’re paying for an in-country long distance call in 2014, you’re one of the few.
+If you’re paying for an in-country long-distance call in 2014, you’re one of the few.

 #7 – Document Management System – This is a more advanced application – you aren’t likely to require this unless you need a more powerful ability to manage a large number of documents and search within them.
-Some of the paid-for application in this market segment include Microsoft’s Sharepoint and niche applications like Primafact .
+Some of the paid-for applications in this market segment include Microsoft’s Sharepoint and niche applications like Primafact.
 What many don’t know, however, is that there are open source alternatives that can stack up to these applications quite well.
-The open source Alfreco Community release is an incredibly robust and powerful document management system that can save companies looking to manage their large number of documents.
+The open-source Alfresco Community release is an incredibly robust and powerful document management system that can save companies looking to manage their large number of documents.

 Here’s a quick video on what Alfresco is about:

 Free-ness Quotient: Very mature and likely to stick around for some time